djBo/IO65/Readme.md

 ### Design

-The original proof-of-concept board was based around the same use of angled pin headers as on RC2014.
+The original proof-of-concept board was based around the same use of angled pin headers as on [RC2014](https://rc2014.co.uk/).
 However, bent pins were a constant source of problems, not to mention the lack in quantity.
 Dual row headers were also considered, but this came with it's own connector problem of being very hard to remove and the increased risk of more bent pins.
 The set dimensions of the 40-pin wide header made the boards clunky.
-This meant that a simply back plane would quickly fall outside the cheapest 10x10mm manufacturing pricing.
+This meant that a simple back plane would quickly fall outside the cheapest 10x10mm manufacturing pricing range.

 The final design is centered around two specific standards: